We helped people in the

 to vaccine sites.

-"With funding from UJA, we can provide more information to our community, which is mostly Black, Latinx, and Chinese, to improve their confidence in the vaccine as well as their accessibility to it."
+"With funding from UJA, we were able to provide more information to our community, which is mostly Black, Latinx, and Chinese, to improve their confidence in the vaccine as well as their accessibility to it."

 — Thanh Bui, Managing Director of Youth and Community at Grand St. Settlement